-Conceived with the purpose of educating and informing young people about agriculture and food production in engaging, interactive – and sometimes unexpected – ways; the event has evolved from The Royal Bath & West Society’s founding principles.
+Created with the purpose of educating and informing young people about agriculture in engaging, interactive ways, the event has evolved from The Royal Bath & West of England Society’s founding principles.

-Delivered as part of the Society’s charitable objectives, Field to Food has been devised in collaboration with educational specialists and Farming & Countryside Education (FACE) to ensure that it satisfies aspects of the National Curriculum, as well as being enormous fun for all involved!
+Delivered as part of the Society’s charitable objectives, Field to Food has been devised in collaboration with educational specialists to ensure that it satisfies aspects of the National Curriculum, as well as being enormous fun for all involved!

-The children were invited from schools from across the West Country, many of whom, even though they may live within what is considered a rural environment, have little knowledge of how the food and drink that they consume arrives on their table.
-All of the activities were specifically designed for children aged 7 -11, offering a variety of hands, eyes, ears and noses-on learning, ranging from sheep shearing and cow milking to bread making and butchery.
+The children were invited from schools from across the West Country, with the various activities on offer giving them a better idea of how the food and drink that they consume arrives on their table.
+All the activities were specifically designed for children aged 7 -11, offering a variety of hands, eyes, ears and noses-on learning; ranging from farm machinery and cow milking to bread making and butchery.